This section provides current information on unemployment benefit, procedures for claiming it and the requirements for eligibility.

 In what situation can I claim?

 Unemployment insurance is compulsory for all in employment.
-Benefits are linked to earnings prior to becoming unemployed and to State Insured Income approved by Government.
+Benefits are linked to earnings prior to becoming unemployed and to minimum monthly wage approved by Government.

-In order to qualify for unemployment benefit (nedarbo išmoka), a person is required to have been insured for at least 12 months in the last 30 months prior to signing on at the labour exchange (from 1st October 2018, the Employment Service will be under the Ministry of Social Security and Labour of the Republic of Lithuania).
+In order to qualify for unemployment benefit (nedarbo išmoka), a person is required to have been insured for at least 12 months in the last 30 months prior to signing on at the Employment Service).

 If insurance contributions were paid for you, but they have not been paid for the required length of time (if, for example, you were unfairly dismissed by your employer or you have completed compulsory military service), you may be treated as an exception.
 If contributions have not been made on your behalf, there will be a waiting period of 7 days, or the length of time for which your former employer paid the missing contributions.
 If you became unemployed through your own fault, the waiting period will be 3 months.